OWASP/www-chapter-vilnius/index.md

 the application security world.

 Everyone is welcome to join our chapter meetings, members and non-members.
-OWASP Lithuania Chapter meetings / events are free and open, so please join us !
+OWASP chapter meetings / events are free and open, so please join us !

 The chapter leader are [Dominykas Šeikis](mailto:dominykas.seikis@owasp.org) and [Miroslav Lučinskij](mailto:miroslav.lucinskij@owasp.org)